DongJo Kim

 • Comprehensive collective flow analysis development

-• Small system studies for onset of collectivity
+• Small-system studies for onset of collectivity

 • Theory-experiment integration through Bayesian analysis

-📚 Recent Publications & Media Coverage
+Publications & Media

-💼 Professional Experience
+Professional Experience

-• Flow Physics Working Group Convenor
+CERN ALICE (2006-present) Flow Physics Working Group Convenor

 • Regular presence at CERN (30% time commitment)